uclanlp/awesome-fairness-papers/README.md

 1. [Attenuating Biases in Word Vectors](http://proceedings.mlr.press/v89/dev19a.html), Dev, Sunipa and Phillips, Jeff M, 2019
 1. [Gender Bias in Contextualized Word Embeddings](https://www.aclweb.org/anthology/N19-1064), Zhao, Jieyu  and Wang, Tianlu  and Yatskar, Mark  and Cotterell, Ryan  and Ordonez, Vicente  and Chang, Kai-Wei, 2019
 1. [Black is to Criminal as Caucasian is to Police: Detecting and Removing Multiclass Bias in Word Embeddings](https://www.aclweb.org/anthology/N19-1062), Manzini, Thomas  and Yao Chong, Lim  and Black, Alan W  and Tsvetkov, Yulia, 2019
+2. [Gender Bias in Multilingual Embeddings and Cross-Lingual Transfer](https://www.aclweb.org/anthology/2020.acl-main.260), Zhao, Jieyu  and Mukherjee, Subhabrata  and Hosseini, Saghar  and Chang, Kai-Wei  and Hassan Awadallah, Ahmed, 2020
 1. [Nurse is Closer to Woman than Surgeon?
 Mitigating Gender-Biased Proximities in Word Embeddings](https://www.aclweb.org/anthology/2020.tacl-1.32), Kumar, Vaibhav  and Bhotia, Tenzin Singhay  and Kumar, Vaibhav  and Chakraborty, Tanmoy, 2020
 1. [Measuring Bias in Contextualized Word Representations](https://www.aclweb.org/anthology/W19-3823), Kurita, Keita  and Vyas, Nidhi  and Pareek, Ayush  and Black, Alan W and Tsvetkov, Yulia, 2019
 1. [Unmasking Contextual Stereotypes: Measuring and Mitigating BERT's Gender Bias](https://www.aclweb.org/anthology/2020.gebnlp-1.1), Bartl, Marion  and Nissim, Malvina  and Gatt, Albert, 2020